forwinder15/learndiesels/content/posts/2020-03-09--diesel-mechanic-memes/index.md

 category: "Just For Fun"
 cover: mory.jpg
 author: Johnathan Coker
+modified: 2020-08-10
 ---

 ![unsplash.com](./mory.jpg)

 Welcome to a compellation of diesel mechanic memes.
 I did not make any of these.
 I just wanted to compile some funny ones so you would have a spot on the inter webs where you could see them all together.
 I am attempting to only have the funnest and keep it updated so...you're welcome

 ![unsplash.com](./uggies.jpg)